rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-python.md

 What happens if we break our contract and send a message with one or four words, like "`orange`" or "`quick.orange.male.rabbit`"?
-Well, such messages won't match any bindings and will be lost.
+Well, these messages won't match any bindings and will be lost.

 On the other hand "`lazy.orange.male.rabbit`", even though it has four words, will match the last binding and will be delivered to the second